 Stress is the cause of aggression

-The reason that the cat bites and scratches your legs may be due to severe stress, anxiety, illness, or pain experienced by the pet.
-The cat may bite because it holds a grudge against you or one of your guests treated it with disdain.
+The cat bites and scratches your legs due to severe stress, anxiety, illness, or pain experienced by the pet.
+The cat may eat because it holds a grudge against you or one of your guests treated it with disdain.
 Stressful factors, such as the arrival of a new family member, rearranging furniture, or moving, can also cause aggression.
-A cat often bites a person’s feet when changing their place of residence, because they are afraid.
+A cat often bites a person’s feet when changing their residence because they are afraid.
 She may do this from fatigue, for example, after a long road trip or traveling with a pet.

 In this case, the owner must show patience and care to heal the animal to achieve psychological and emotional comfort.

-Try to maintain a stable home environment for a cat and to establish a predictable routine in an effort to minimize stress.
-Promote calm by keeping a cat’s mind occupied with a combination of toys, puzzles and activities.
+Try to maintain a stable home environment for a cat and to establish a predictable routine to minimize stress.
+Promote calm by keeping a cat’s mind occupied with a combination of toys, puzzles, and activities.

 How to reduce the cat’s aggression